KingZxi/osman-netmatters-homepage-mirror/README.md

 - Sign up input fields should switch to a two column layout on different viewports
 - Footer needs media queries
 - Second slideshow images expand outside the flex area
+- The tab icon shouldn't be default, it should the netmatters logo
+- Navigation bar needs implementation